BogSav/Enhanced/README.md

 - **ESLint + typescript-eslint**: Linting pipeline enforcing consistency, best practices, and preventing common React/TypeScript pitfalls (`npm run lint`).
 - **Docker and Compose**: Containerizes the frontend for parity between local and deployed environments; image can be promoted without rebuild drift.
 Also it orchestrates development (live reload mount) vs production (immutable build) profiles.
 - **Nginx** (production testing / proxy layer): Serves the built static assets and can act as a reverse proxy entry point once backend services are introduced (planned integration).
+- **TOML**: Used to centralized all the text across the site.
+This makes updating the information much easier by changing everything from one place.

 ## Development & Commands